 4 Rivers, 2 Lakes Path

-Although maybe not a hike per se, I’d be remiss to not include the beautiful 4 Rivers, 2 Lakes path that goes in a large circle around Guilin.
+Although maybe not a hike per se, I’d be remiss to not include the beautiful 4 Rivers, 2 Lakes path.
+The 4 Rivers, 2 Lakes Path is a scenic loop around Guilin, offering beautiful views of the city’s rivers and lakes, and is ideal for walking, running, or enjoying outdoor activities.
+Popular spots like Ronghu Lake are especially picturesque at night, while quieter sections lead to places like Liu Sanjie Garden and Xishan Park (continue west on the trail from Ronghu Lake).
 The path is in great condition in most areas, and provides you with some stunning views of Guilin’s many rivers and lakes.
 Just find the closest body of water to you and go down and find the path.

 Cost: Free